Claudine Bautista-Lim: Personal life

 On August 11, 2021, she married Jose French Lim, a businessman in Balesin Island.
 A picture of the wedding was released by the wedding gown designer Michael Cinco, gaining controversy for having a luxurious wedding in midst of the COVID-19 pandemic.
 Bautista said that the release of the wedding photo "was a mistake", stating that "We had no intention of making our wedding a public affair, so we kept it as intimate as possible."
 With the exposure of the wedding's details, several celebrities made statements on social media.
-She found the statement of actor Enchong Dee, which stated that the wedding was "lavish and ostentatious", and that "money for commuters and drivers" were used to pay for it, libelous, and sued him for cyberlibel on August 2021, seeking one billion pesos in damages.
-On June 2022, Dee flew to Digos for a mediation hearing in regards to the case.
+She found the statement of actor Enchong Dee, which stated that the wedding was "lavish and ostentatious", and that "money for commuters and drivers" were used to pay for it, libelous, and sued him for cyberlibel in August 2021, seeking one billion pesos in damages.
+In June 2022, Dee flew to Digos for a mediation hearing in regards to the case.

 She and Lim have a daughter named Cat.